pauloddr/articles/fighting-game-in-javascript.md

 Purchases of Gold coins (with real money) aren't refundable (usually).

 If players purchase anything that is part of a Bundle, then later decide to buy the Bundle itself, the previous transaction will be undone and refunded (as Gold/Silver coins, depending on what was used).
 This also applies to the full base game purchase.

+The free character unlocked upon registering for an account counts as a Silver coins transaction.
+If the player later purchases a Bundle containing the chosen character, an amount of Silver coins will be refunded.

 Additionally, if the player is not happy with a purchase, they can return it within 3 days of the purchase.
 This only applies to the first purchase of said feature though.
 If the player purchases the same feature a second time, it won't be able to be refunded this way.